 Longtime FX marketing veteran and FXCM mainstay Jacqueline Johnson has parted ways with the US forex trading group, ending a 12-year stint with the company, Finance Magnates has learned.

-Ms. Johnson has stepped down from FXCM to join a less known but multi-regulated forex broker called Global Market Index (GMI) as its new Chief Marketing Officer (CMO).
+Ms. Johnson has stepped down from FXCM to join a less known but multi-regulated forex broker Global Market Index (GMI) as its new Chief Marketing Officer (CMO).
 She will lead the Asia-focused broker’s global communications and marketing strategies.

 Ms. Johnson is a graduate of International University of Monaco and also holds a BBA degree in international finance from University of Miami School of Business Administration.
 She brings over a decade’s experience in senior marketing roles at FXCM’s global trading divisions.